- Your Right to Free Annual Reports from Nationwide Specialty Consumer Reporting Agencies

 These alternative financial providers often do not report to the three nationwide credit bureaus.
 Since these providers do not report to the credit bureaus, it can be difficult for potential creditors to find out about your financial activity when you need credit.
 Several alternative consumer reports fill this gap.

 The Consumer Finance Protection Board (CFPB) maintains a list of consumer reporting companies that includes a section listing low income and subprime reports.

 National Consumer Telecom & Utilities Exchange (NCTUE) is a consumer reporting agency that maintains customer data reported by utility service providers that are members of NCTUE.
 These providers include cellular, local, and long distance phone companies, cable and pay TV services, internet service providers, and electricity, gas, and water utilities.
 The data includes information about a consumer’s account history, unpaid closed accounts and customer service applications.
-The NCTUE database is housed and managed by the credit reporting agency Equifax, although it does not include Equifax credit information.

 Consumers may obtain a free NCTUE Disclosure Report containing the information in their data report.
 NCTUE does not receive information from every service provider.
 Therefore, they may not have a Disclosure Report available for everyone.
 To request a copy of your NCTUE Disclosure Report call (866) 349-5185 or visit their website.

 If you believe that any item contained in your NCTUE report is incomplete or inaccurate, NCTUE will investigate the matter.
 Complete and return the Research Request form included in the disclosure report and provide details of the information you believe is inaccurate.